SalmanHakim/MEng_Project/DayBook.md

 ## 17/12/2021

 I have read the `cusolverRf` documentations and a possible speedup seems to be achieveable meaning that the test will equate to Monte Carlo tests in of a real life circuits.
 There are two ways of using `cusolverRf`; batch and in-memory.
 Initial guess is that I will need to use the in-memory method.
 But there might be more speedup if batch is used based on someone who has tested both and found out that batch is faster than in-memory.
 I will need to try it myself to see if that is the case for my tests and benchmarks.

+## 22/12/2021

+I have finished the code that utilised `cusolverRf` functions, compiled it, but not able to run it due to an error when copying data from device to host.
+I would want to look into it more but I have to leave this for later and proceed to writing my report.
+But it would be interesting to find out if there would be any speedups, and if there are, it will be useful for Monte Carlo simulations.

+## 10/01/2021

+I have included the results of vector x for a few bencmarks, derived from CUDA, Armadillo and Matlab.
+I am planning to use the result from Matlab as the reference.
+This is to check the accuracy of the calculations despite their speed.
+All the results are inside the `srcs` folder.

+There are 2 benchmarks, `circuit_1` and `circuit_4`, that come with its own vector x file, so for those two the comparison will be made with the said file, not the one derived from Matlab.

+I used the vector x file that came with `circuit_1` and `circuit_4` to compare with the results derived from Matlab.
+With that, I am confident that the result from Matlab is close to the real result.